ervinong/my-portfolio/README.md

 Features

-Skills Section: Explore the various skills and technologies I specialize in. <br />
+- Skills Section: Explore the various skills and technologies I specialize in.
-Project Showcase: View detailed information about my featured projects, including descriptions, technologies used, and live demos. <br />
+- Project Showcase: View detailed information about my featured projects, including descriptions, technologies used, and live demos.
-Contact Information: Find my contact details and links to my professional profiles for networking opportunities. <br />
+- Contact Information: Find my contact details and links to my professional profiles for networking opportunities.
-Responsive Design: The site is built with a responsive design, ensuring optimal user experience across various devices. <br />
+- Responsive Design: The site is built with a responsive design, ensuring optimal user experience across various devices.

 Technologies Used

-React <br />
+- React
-JavaScript <br />
+- JavaScript
-HTML5 <br />
+- HTML5
-CSS3 <br />
+- CSS3

 Project Structure

-src/Components: Contains React components for different sections of the site. <br />
+- src/Components: Contains React components for different sections of the site.
-src/images: Contains all image files used. <br />
+- src/images: Contains all image files used.
-src/styles: Holds CSS files for styling components. <br />
+- src/styles: Holds CSS files for styling components.

 License